-Sec.
+SEC.
 321. (a) The transmitting set in a radio station on shipboard may be adjusted in such a manner as to produce a maximum of radiation, irrespective of the amount of interference which may thus be caused, when such station is sending radio communications or signals of distress and radio communications relating thereto.

 (b) All radio stations, including Government stations and stations on board foreign vessels when within the territorial waters of the United States, shall give absolute priority to radio communications or signals relating to ships in distress; shall cease all sending on frequencies which will interfere with hearing a radio communication or signal of distress, and, except when engaged in answering or aiding the ship in distress, shall refrain from sending any radio communications or signals until there is assurance that no interference will be caused with the radio communications or signals relating thereto, and shall assist the vessel in distress, so far as possible, by complying with its instructions.69 that said permit will be automatically forfeited if the station is not ready for operation within the time specified or within such further time as the Commission may allow, unless prevented by causes not under the control of the grantee.
 The rights under any such permit shall not be assigned or otherwise transferred to any person without the approval of the Commission.
 A permit for construction shall not be required for Government stations, amateur stations, or stations upon mobile vessels, railroad rolling stock, or aircraft.
-Upon the completion of any station for the construction or continued construction of which a permit has been granted, and upon it being made to appear to the Commission that all the terms, conditions, and obligations set forth in the application and permit have been fully met, and that no cause or circumstance arising or first coming to the knowledge of the Commission since the granting of the permit would, in the judgment of the Commission, make the operation of such station against the public interest, the Commission shall issue a license to the lawful holder of said permit for the operation of such station.
+Upon the completion of any station for the construction or continued construc-tion of which a permit has been granted, and upon it being made to appear to the Com-mission that all the terms, conditions, and obligations set forth in the application and permit have been fully met, and that no cause or circumstance arising or first outling to the Commission, make the operation of such station against the public interest, the Commission shall issue a license to the lungul holder of said permit for the operation of said station.
 Said license shall conform generally to the terms of said permit.
+"This section 321(a) formerly rend as follows: "This section 321(a) formerly rend as follows: Sec. \$21. (a) Every radio station on shipboard shall be equipped to transmit radio com-munications of signals of distros on the frequency specified by the Commission, with ap-paratus enpable of transmitting and receiving measages over a distance of al least one hundred miles by day or night.
+When sending radio communications or signals of distros of the section set station on shipboard shall be equipped to transmit radio com-munications or signals of distress on the frequency specified by the Commission, with ap-paratus enpable of transmitting and receiving measages over a distance of al least one hundred miles by day or night.
+When sending radio communications or signals of dis-tress and radio communications relating thereto the transmitting set may be adjusted in such a manner as to produce a maximum o or signals with any ship or aircraft station at sea; and each station on shipboard or aircraft at sea shall, within the scope of its normal operations, be bound to exchange radio communications or signals with any other station on shipboard or aircraft at sea or with any land station open to general public service between the coast and vessels or aircraft at sea: Provided, That such exchange of radio communication shall be without distinction as to radio systems or instruments adopted by each station.